staceygillespie/DreamBig/content/dreambox.md

 * Light shines on the table where I need it
 * LED natural daylight = true colors
-* I like the way the crown makes my DreamBox look
+* I like the way the crown completes the look of my [DreamBox](https://www.createroom.com/?ref=YJvA8 "US link")
 * Great for watercolor painting during day, vital for anything at night

 ## Other Create Room                    FURNITURE and ACCESSORIES